Continue reading on DataGuidance with:

 2.3.
 Material scope

-POPIA applies to the processing (widely defined under POPIA to include collection, recording, organising, collating, distributing, modifying, storing, using and destruction) of personal information by a responsible party (being a public or private body or any other person which alone or together with others determines the purpose and means for processing).
+POPIA applies to the processing (widely defined under POPIA to include collection, recording, organizing, collating, distributing, modifying, storing, using, and destruction) of personal information by a responsible party (being a public or private body or any other person which alone or together with others determines the purpose and means for processing).

 All processing of personal information is covered by POPIA.
 However, POPIA does not apply to personal information processing: